mmontone/webinfo/README.md

 # webinfo

-A TexInfo reader for Web and Desktop.
+A documentation server based on TexInfo, for Web and Desktop.

 ## License